hhorikawa/bonsaiERP/README.md

  - Purchasing
    + Purchase Order and Cancel
+     - If there is an under-delivery, the system should be able to modify the order and close it, but the system has not been implemented.

  - Inventory
    + Store/Warehouse
    + Goods Receipt PO
-   + When an invoice is received *before* the goods have arrived, the invoice is posted in the *Purchases in Transit* account but has no assignment to a goods receipt at this point.
+   + Purchases in Transit: When an invoice is received *before* the goods have arrived, the invoice is posted in the *Purchases in Transit* account but has no assignment to a goods receipt at this point.
+     - TODO: mockup of invoice.
    + Goods Return 仕入戻し
    + Delivery
    + Transfer Stock - Out